MichaelAblerCode/next_pagesrouter_ssr_ssg_isr_csr/CONTRIBUTING.md

 - Ensure changes align with the document’s focus on Next.js rendering and routing.
 - Use clear, concise language and valid code examples.
-- Respect the CC BY-ND 4.0 license: Contributions will be incorporated into the official document, which remains unmodified in public distributions.
+- Respect the BSD 3-Clause License: Contributions will be incorporated into the official document and code, licensed under BSD 3-Clause.
+Ensure your contributions include the copyright notice and license terms as outlined in the [LICENSE](LICENSE) file, and do not use the names of the copyright holder or contributors to endorse or promote derivatives without permission.

 ## Review Process